BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 28 January 2015

-![The logo of the European Insurance and Occupational Pensions Authority (EIOPA).
-The logo features a blue, transparent, diamond-shaped graphic with a circle of yellow stars, reminiscent of the European Union flag.
-Below the graphic is the stylized black lowercase acronym "eiopa" and the full name of the authority.
-The background is white.

-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 ![This is the title page for the "Final Report on Public Consultation No. 14/017 on Guidelines on own risk and solvency assessment".
 The text is presented in bold, black, sans-serif font, centered against a light blue background.